 I was dying to get my hands on it (I still have some dilapidated relics from the Estée collab buried in my vanity – BIG fan over here), so you bet I squealed in excitement when it became available in Australia via Net-A-Porter’s beauty offering a few months ago.
 The product I decided to properly review was the Cell Rejuvenating Priming Moisturizer in Gold – a skincare-makeup hybrid that contains Bader’s TFC8® technology to support cell turnover and activate the skin’s own regenerative process.
 It’s designed to renew and soften skin over time – according to the brand within six weeks, pores are tighter, fine lines are diminished and radiance is boosted (it also contains black tea ferment, papaya to exfoliate and avocado oil to hydrate).
 BUT, in a world where instant gratification is paramount, it delivers immediate glow too.
 It’s lightweight but dewy, so when massaged in leaves skin feeling plump, bright and luminous – as if you’ve just slept eight hours and woken up to a day of annual leave.

-I personally trialled the Golden iteration – a divine, bronze-tinted version of the original.
-The shade was warm and flattering, just light good lighting.
-It noticeably added dimension to my skin but not in the same way a cream bronzer would – it wasn’t obvious that I had tint on, just a subtle “glow”.
-It’s also quite sheer and seemed to blend seamlessly onto my neck and chest (I have medium, olive-toned skin so can’t comment on lighter or deeper skin tones – my thoughts are that it would be really complimentary on skin deeper than my own – it’s not grey or ashy in the slightest – but if in doubt, go for the colourless option).
+I personally tried the Golden iteration – a divine, bronze-tinted version of the original.
+The shade was warm and flattering, just like good lighting.
+It noticeably added dimension to my skin but not in the same way a cream bronzer would – it wasn’t obvious that I had tint on, just a subtle “glow.”
+It’s also quite sheer and seemed to blend seamlessly onto my neck and chest (I have medium, olive-toned skin so can’t comment on lighter or deeper skin tones – my thoughts are that it would be really complimentary on skin deeper than my own – it’s not grey or ashy in the slightest – but if in doubt, go for the colorless option).

 Shop the edit below: